Dr Benjamin NeimarkLecturer

 Bioprospecting and biopiracy

-Neimark, B. expected in 2016 In: The international encyclopedia of geography.
+Neimark, B. 2016 In: The international encyclopedia of geography.
 Wiley Blackwell

 Bioprospecting a biodiversity hotspot: the political economy of natural products drug discovery for conservation goals in Madagascar